Configuration

 DATA_DIR = ''

-The RoboVAST GUI automatically replaces this with the path to the selected test directory when executing the notebook.
+The RoboVAST GUI automatically replaces this with the path to the selected run directory when executing the notebook.

 Complete Example